Exploring the Blockchain: Emerging Trends and Innovations

 Blockchain in the energy sector

-The energy industry is strongly reliant on technology, and companies in this sector successfully implement different technological breakthroughs.
-So, many processes can be effectively streamlined and automated.
-According to Deloitte’s recent report, the industry’s transactional ecosystem remains complex and costly, and Blockchain has the potential to be one of the game-changers in this space.
+The energy industry embraces technology to streamline processes and reduce costs.
+According to Deloitte’s recent blockchain report, the industry’s transactional ecosystem remains complex and costly, and blockchain has the potential to be one of the game-changers in this space, together with IoT.

 Blockchain in banking